m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

   ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/permalinks/PhishOPS/images/postfix_install_3.png)
 - If you'd like to view the various binaries shipped along with postfix check them out with `dpkg -L postfix | grep /usr/sbin/`.

-**Sendmail** is a binary place at `/usr/sbin/sendmail` which is compatible with postfix to send emails.
+**Sendmail** is a binary placed at `/usr/sbin/sendmail` which is compatible with postfix to send emails.
 Send out your first testmail to your test email account using: `echo "test email" | sendmail your-test-account@gmail.com`
   - Or you could install `mailutils` using `sudo apt-get install mailutils` .
 Just type "mail" and follow along the prompts entering the required fields and hitting `Ctrl+D` once done to send the mail.

 > *Note:* The email might land through into your primary right away but could be potentially flagged by other stronger MTA's and their spam filters.